wp-plugins/full-page-full-width-backgroud-slider/readme.txt

  -   Easily manageable back-end.
  -   Comes with 6 Great Backgrounds ready to use
  -   Last but not the least its FREE
- -   NEW - Set Background color for posts and pages.
+ -   Set Background color for posts and pages.
 Now instead of image you can set the background color for the image too.

 Read more instructions about how to use here http://www.wpfruits.com/downloads/wp-plugins/full-page-full-width-background-slider-plugin-for-wordpress/